Manu404/WikiRef/README.md

 #### Options

-Here's the list of options for the Analyse mode.
+Here's the list of options for the Analyze mode.

 |      |             | Flag |                      Required                       | Description                                                  |
 | ---- | ----------- | :--: | :-------------------------------------------------: | ------------------------------------------------------------ |